-Unlike the APPEND command which is valid in the authenticated state, the REPLACE command MUST only be valid in the selected state.
+Unlike the APPEND command which is valid in the authenticated state, the REPLACE and UID REPLACE commands MUST only be valid in the selected state.
 This difference from APPEND is necessary since REPLACE operates on message sequence numbers.

 4. Interaction with other extensions